 7) User agent switcher

-Changing User Agents in Firefox is a very nessecary part of SEO diagnostic work on most dynamic websites.
+Changing User Agents in Firefox is a very necessary part of technical SEO diagnostic work on most dynamic websites.
 Why?
 Well sometimes webmasters *accidentally serve different content to browsers, search bots and so on.

 If you want to find out how to switch User Agents in Firefox, try my Youmoz post here.
 There’s a much easier way thanks to User Agent Switcher: